willnationsdev/godot-journey/README.md

 This project is my attempt to create an Articy: Draft / Twine / YarnSpinner-like experience for Godot Engine 3.x.

+For an updated list of the proposed features, see #1

 The features these systems provide include a narrative database, a level planner, an interactive dialog system that has access to both of the previous elements, and a nestable graph-based overview of the scenes in your narrative.

 The intended roadmap for THIS plugin involves the consolidation of 3 or 4 independent plugins: